 ADA Grievance Procedure

-If students feel they have not been served with reasonable accommodations as mandated by the Americans with Disabilities Act, they may file an ADA grievance by following the process outlined below.
+If students feel they have not been served with appropriate accommodations as mandated by the Americans with Disabilities Act, they may file an ADA grievance by following the process outlined below.
 All ADA grievances must be initiated within three (3) weeks of the alleged occurrence, omission, or denial.
 The ADA Grievance Procedure is separate from all other college grievances.

 1. Discuss the matter with the Office for Students with Disabilites Coordinator (OSD)